ericthecurious/personomic/README.md

 # personomic
-Applying multiomics to an individual person
+Applying multiomics to an individual person through the use of personalized bioinformatics